What Information Do We Collect?

 What Are Cookies?

 Cookies are a feature of web browser software that allows web servers to recognize the computer used to access a website.
 Cookies are small pieces of data that are stored by a user’s web browser on the user’s hard drive.
 Cookies can remember what information a user accesses on one web page to simplify subsequent interactions with that website by the same user or to use the information to streamline the user’s transactions on related web pages.
 This makes it easier for a user to move from web page to web page and to complete commercial transactions over the Internet.
 Cookies should make your online experience easier and more personalized.

 How Do We Use Information We Collect from Cookies?

-We use Web site browser software tools such as cookies and Web server logs to gather information about our Web site users' browsing activities, in order to constantly improve our Web site and better serve our customers.
-This information assists us to design and arrange our Web pages in the user-friendliest manner and to continually improve our Web site to better meet the needs of our customers and prospective customers.
+We use website browser software tools such as cookies and web server logs to gather information about our website users’ browsing activities, in order to constantly improve our Web site and better serve the people who use it.
+This information assists us to design and arrange our web pages in the user-friendliest manner and to continually improve our website to better meet the needs of our site users and prospective users.
 Cookies help us collect important business and technical statistics.
-The information in the cookies lets us trace the paths followed by users to our Web site as they move from one page to another.
-Web server logs allow us to count how many people visit our Web site and evaluate our Web site's visitor capacity.
-We do not use these technologies to capture your individual email address or any personally identifying information about you although they do permit us to send focused online banner advertisements or other such responses to you.
+The information in the cookies lets us trace the paths followed by users to our website as they move from one page to another.
+Web server logs allow us to count how many people visit our website and evaluate our website’s visitor capacity.
+We do not use these technologies to capture your individual email address or any personally identifying information about you.

 How Do We Protect Your Information?